bmabey/continuous-cooking/README.md

 Once that is done you can modify the `gitosis.conf` as you normally would to manage repositories.

+### Troubleshooting

+ * **Hudson isn't running after `./vagrant up`** - When bootstrapping for the first time Hudson sometimes fails to restart after installing the plugins (something about being restarted too soon I think).
+If this happens you simply need to restart the service by `ssh`ing in and typing `/etc/init.d/hudson restart`.

 [gitosis]: http://www.ohloh.net/p/gitosis "Gitosis - git management"
 [hudson]: http://hudson-ci.org/ "Hudson - CI Server"
 [gerrit]: http://code.google.com/p/gerrit/ "Gerrit - Git-based code-review tool"
+[rvm]: http://rvm.beginrescueend.com/ "Ruby Version Manager"